 For the benefit of those unable to attend the November 4th session, this article is a summary of the slides and material presented there.

 It’s important to note that the new Official Plan under consideration supplements rather than replaces the Secondary Plans for Picton/Hallowell, Wellington, and Rossmore.
-In the event of conflicts, the Secondary Plans prevail over the Official Plan.
+In the event of conflicts, the new Official plan prevails over the Official Plan.
 Because the three built-up areas are covered by relatively recent secondary plans, the main impact of changes in the new Official Plan is outside the County’s urban areas.

 Key Interest Areas